VRHIKKY/VketCloudSDK_Documents/docs/WorldOptimization/SmartphoneOptimization.en.md

 ## Build options for Smartphones

-Vket Cloud SDK has a convinient feature that can bulk conversion of textures, avatar files, and particles for smartphone optimization in buld option window.
+VketCloudSDK has a convinient feature that can bulk convert textures, avatar files, and particles for smartphone optimization in buld option window.

 For more details, see [Build Option](../WorldEditingTips/BuildOptions.md).